-LED 1 Ramp Up End of Ramp Down Emergency Run Thyristor Fault Phase Loss Illuminates constantly during ramp up, goes off at TOR.
-(Section 6.6) Flashes twice separated by 1s period indicating that the unit has reached the bottom of a Soft Stop ramp.
-(Section 6.8) Flashes three times separated by a 1s period if Emergency Run is enabled.
-(Section 6.16) Flashes four times separated by a 1s period if a thyristor Fault is detected.
-(Section 6.13 and 6.22) Flashes five times separated by a 1s period if a phase loss is detected on power up.
-(Section 6.22) LED 2 Power On Illuminates when unit is powered and ready to operate, indicates that initialisation self-test has been completed LED 3 Run Illuminates when a legitimate start signal has been received by the control circuit.
+LED 1 Ramp Up End of Ramp Down Emergency Run Thyristor Fault Phase Loss Illuminates during ramp up, goes off when motor gets to TOR.
+(Sect.
+6.6) Flashes twice separated by 1s period indicating unit has reached bottom of a Soft Stop ramp.
+(Sect.
+6.8) Flashes three times separated by a 1s period if Emergency Run is enabled.
+(Sect.
+6.16) Flashes four times separated by a 1s period if a thyristor Fault is detected.
+(Sect.
+6.13 and 6.22) Flashes five times separated by a 1s period if a phase loss is detected on power up.
+(Sect.
+6.22) LED 2 Power On Illuminates when unit is powered and ready to operate, indicates that initialisation self-test has been completed LED 3 Run Illuminates when a legitimate start signal has been received by the control circuit.
 This LED does not indicate that the motor rotor is turning LED 4 Current Limit Illuminates when line current is at the set current limit level.
-This LED will flash intermittently during start when Current Limit is set below Full Power on VR1 LED 5 Top Of Ramp Illuminates when motor is at full speed, this LED can only come on after ramp time set by time switches 1, 2, 3 and 4
+This LED will flash intermittently during start when Current Limit is set below full-power on VR1 LED 5 Top of Ramp Illuminates when motor is at full speed, this LED can only come on after ramp time set by time switches 1, 2, 3 and 4